 - File Server and Backup Capacity

 The purchase of hardware and software can place demands on the disk space on the central file server, and on the server backup system.
 Please consult us for options and pricing to backup your hardware.
-See Backup/Restore Policy for details.
+See Backup/Restore Service Description for details.

 - Network Capacity